johnpapa/shopping-for-codespaces/README.md

 ### Merge your changes

-1. You stop the debugger.
+1. Stop the debugger.
-1. You commit your changes and push them to the branch.
+1. Commit your changes and push them to the branch.
-1. You create a new Pull Request.
+1. Create a new Pull Request.
-1. You review, approve and merge the pull request to the `main` branch.
+1. Review, approve, and merge the pull request to the `main` branch.